Skip navigation

 • Option to receive ACMG-recommended secondary findings

-• One complementary reanalysis (starting one year after the initial order)
+• Complementary reanalysis every 12 months, starting one year after the initial report

 • Comprehensive report including pathogenic variants, likely pathogenic variants, and variants of uncertain significance (VUS) correlated with the patient’s phenotype